Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 On this page

 Finland is a top choice for international students.
 It is known for its stunning natural landscapes, high-quality education system, and innovative society.
-With universities ranking high in global education standards, Finland is recognised for its research and development, particularly in technology and engineering fields.
+Finland’s universities consistently perform well in international rankings and are recognised for excellence in research and innovation, particularly in technology, engineering, education and sustainability.

 The country offers a unique blend of modern city life and unspoiled natural beauty, making it an ideal environment for students from all over the world to pursue their higher education.